 However, I will mention, I like my greens to have flavor.
 Therefore, I add healthy amounts of bacon grease, dried onion powder, salt, pepper, and crushed red pepper flakes.
 I might even add a splash or two of apple cider vinegar if I’m feeling froggy.

-So keep in mind that you can change the flavor profile of your greens by what you are adding to them.
+Keep in mind that you can change the flavor profile of your greens by what you are adding to them.
 Don’t be afraid to spice them up!

 Once you’ve got your greens all cooked, you can serve them up to enjoy with a meal.
-But if you have leftovers, feel free to can them.
+Still, if you have leftovers, feel free to can them.
 I do every year and enjoy them all year long.
 That way I can skip all of the boiling when I need a delicious side dish in a hurry.

 Instead, I open a can, heat them, and enjoy fresh, flavorful greens anytime I want.
 Remember, you can freeze turnip greens as well.

 Until I was a married woman, I had never tried turnips or turnip greens.
 We didn’t eat them much growing up.

 I realize there are people out there that don’t know how to fix turnips or turnip greens to where they can actually enjoy them.
 That is why I wanted to share some of the internet’s best recipes with you on how to prepare them.
 That way you’d have a solid recipe to turn to when trying to utilize your harvest.